Planning permission for businesses

 Businesses seeking to build new premises may need to apply for planning permission.
 Applications for new premises are decided in line with national and local policy.
 Points that will be looked at include:

 - number, size, layout and external appearance of buildings;

 - proposed means of access, landscaping and impact on the neighbourhood;

 - availability of infrastructure, such as roads and water supply;

 - how the proposed use of the development relates to the locality.

 Minor extensions of existing premises, including additional buildings within the site, may not need a planning application if development is permitted under Schedule 2 of the Town and Country Planning (General Permitted Development) (Amendment) Order 2010.

 Changing the use of existing premises

-If you have any further queries about planning, you can speak to the Duty Planning Officer between 10am and 1pm, Monday to Friday, on 01768 817817, or in person at Mansion House.
+If you have any further queries about planning, you can speak to the Duty Planning Officer between 10am and 1pm, Monday to Friday see contact details below, or in person at Mansion House.
 If you wish to contact a specific officer, see contact Development Management.